Pretty Soon

 —Matthew Welton

 “Like his debut collection, Garage, Aaron Fagan’s Echo Train is a short book of short poems.
-Its full page of epigraphs—from Jung, Joseph Campbell, and Hayden Carruth—makes it look like a child facing an adult on a see-saw.
+Its full page of epigraphs—from Carl Jung, Joseph Campbell, and Hayden Carruth—makes it look like a child facing an adult on a see-saw.
 And yet, like a string-theorist positing extra dimensions, Fagan somehow evens the equation.
 With lines of roughly equal length, widespread enjambment rarely employed for obvious semantic effects, and a fondness for unexpected turns of phrase and grammar, the typical Fagan poem has a powerful forward flow, trailing whirlpools of complexity.”

 —Paul Franz, Foreword Reviews